apache/pulsar/site/docs/1.18/getting-started/LocalCluster.md

 ## Starting the cluster

-Once you have an up-to-date local copy of the release, you can start up a local cluster using the `pulsar` script, which is stored in the `bin` directory, and specifying that you want to fire up a {% popover standalone %} cluster:
+Once you have an up-to-date local copy of the release, you can start up a local cluster using the `pulsar` script, which is stored in the `bin` directory, and specifying that you want to fire up Pulsar in {% popover standalone %} mode:

 ```bash
 $ bin/pulsar standalone
 ```

-This will start up a Pulsar {% popover broker %} and the necessary {% popover ZooKeeper %} and {% popover BookKeeper %} components inside of a single Java Virtual Machine (JVM) process.

-If the cluster has been successfully started, you should see `INFO`-level log messages like this:
+If Pulsar has been successfully started, you should see `INFO`-level log messages like this:

 ```
 2017-06-01 14:46:29,192 - INFO  - [main:WebSocketService@95] - Global Zookeeper cache started